 The survey itself, as well as detailed information on sampling, data collection and coding, and file submission, are contained in the HCAHPS Quality Assurance Guidelines, Version 4.0, found at the official HCAHPS Web site, www.hcahpsonline.org.

-The number of patients, their length of stay and the charges associated with their visit are calculated from discharge data provided by the Illinois Department of Public Health.
-The collection of these data includes the use of DRG grouping software from 3M to combine these discharge data records into the various listed conditions.
+Discharge data from the Illinois Department of Public Health is utilized to calculate information on utilization of services.
+Data on the number of inpatients, their length of stay and median charges includes the use of DRG grouping software from 3M to combine these discharge data records into the various listed conditions.
 The median stay and charges are then calculated by listed service for each facility.
-A patient's length of stay for any listed condition will vary.
-The charges may be discounted and paid by the health insurance company.
+A patient’s length of stay for any listed condition will vary.
+Data on outpatient procedure volume and charges includes the use of clinical classification software (CCS) for clustering patient diagnoses and procedures into a manageable number of clinically meaningful categories.
+The CCS was developed by the Healthcare Cost and Utilization Project http://www.hcup-us.ahrq.gov/toolssoftware/ccs/ccsfactsheet.jsp.
+Data on diagnostic procedure visit volume and charges includes the use of revenue codes from the discharge data set.
+Median charges shown for all displayed services are list prices that may be discounted and paid by health insurance companies.

 Hospitals gather internal data related to the type and number of monthly nurse hours worked.
 They also gather data on the number of days patients spend within specific categories of service.
 This information is submitted quarterly to IDPH where the data is combined.
 In addition, hospitals submit annual data on the number of nurse staffing position vacancies and turnover rates.